GothenburgBitFactory/taskwarrior/binary/README.txt

 It is intended that features, mainly in the form of reports will be added frequently, with best practices and useful reports evolving from usage patterns.

-Task is scope-limited to GTD functionality only.
+Task is scope-limited to GTD-like functionality only.

 You may want to watch the old task movie on YouTube: